Batman: Year One: Development

 Miller has said he kept Bob Kane and Bill Finger's basic story for Year One but expanded it.
 In writing the story, Miller looked for parts of Batman's origin that were never explored.
 He left the core elements, such as the murder of Bruce's parents, intact, but reduced them to brief flashbacks.
 Bruce's globe-trotting adventures were removed, as Miller found them uninteresting.
 Rather than portraying Batman as a larger-than-life icon as he had in The Dark Knight Returns, Miller chose to characterize Batman in Year One as an average, inexperienced man trying to make a change in society because Miller believed a superhero is least interesting when most effective.
 Examples of this include Batman underestimating his opponents, getting shot by police, and his costume being too big.
 The story's violence was kept street-level and gritty, emphasizing noir and realism.

+Artwork

+Miller's past projects for Daredevil overwhelmed him since he had to handle both writing and illustration duties simultaneously.
+For Year One, he once again relied on a comic book artist for illustrations while he simply wrote the story and the script.
+Mazzucchelli signed on to illustrate the artwork after accepting Miller's offering to do Batman.
+The team also consisted of Mazzucchelli's wife Richmond Lewis who was in charge of coloring, Todd Klein as the story's letterer, and O'Neil editing the overall story.

 In illustrating, Mazzucchelli sought to make Year One look grimy, dark, and muted.
-His interpretation of Gotham City was designed to symbolize corruption, featuring muddy colors that gave the impression of the city being dirty and needing a hero.
-The newsprint paper used in Batman was unable to reproduce the bright coloring and visual effects of Dark Knight Returns, so Mazzucchelli took on Year One with a more grounded and darker approach.
+His interpretation of Gotham City was designed to symbolize corruption, featuring muddy colors that gave the impression of the city being dirty and needing a hero, so Mazzucchelli took on Year One with a more grounded and darker approach.
+Newsprint used in most Batman titles served as the printing paper for Year One during its monthly issues run.
+In 1988, Year One was published in the collected edition format with Mazzucchelli specifically opted to change the printing paper from newsprint into the process color paper that was used in Miller's Dark Knight Returns.
+He felt this paper material is designed to print lots of colors, more than what newsprint was capable of.
+With many sets of color available from the color hue, Lewis recolored the entire story in order to match the visuals printed on the paper.